Experience just how painless tooth extraction can be with advanced care in Little Elm

 - Advanced diagnostics — Our comfortable, safe, and gentle X-rays and intraoral cameras offer unmatched precision.
 By monitoring the development of your teeth and jaws, complications from problems like impacted wisdom teeth are prevented with early and effective extractions.

-- Sedative options — Since patients can have different levels of anxiety about dental procedures, Dr. Suri is trained and experienced with oral conscious sedation in addition to nitrous oxide or laughing gas.
+- Sedative options — Since patients can have different levels of anxiety about dental procedures, Dr. Suri is trained and experienced with nitrous oxide or laughing gas.
 Think of sedation dentistry as a “helper” to support a pleasant, comfortable experience in the treatment chair.

 Typically, a blood clot forms in the socket where the tooth used to be.
 This clot plays a vital role in healthy healing, so it’s important to avoid any habits or actions that may cause the clot to break loose and expose bone.